Lodovico Buglio: China

 Buglio collaborated with Fathers Johann Adam Schall von Bell, Ferdinand Verbiest and Gabriel de Magalhães in reforming the Chinese calendar, and shared with them the confidence of the emperor.
-He died at Beijing, 7 October 1682, and was given a state funeral.
+He died in Beijing, on 7 October 1682, and was given a state funeral.
 He was buried in the Jesuits' Zhalan Cemetery in Beijing.

 Works

 Buglio both spoke and wrote Chinese.
 A list of his works in Chinese, more than eighty volumes, written for the most part to explain and defend the Christian religion, is given in Carlos Sommervogel.
 Besides Parts I and III of the Summa Theologica of Thomas Aquinas, he translated into Chinese the Roman Missal (Peking, 1670) the Breviary and the Ritual (ibid, 1674 and 1675).
-These translations were part of the Jesuit project to introduce a liturgy in Chinese tongue.
-This plan was approved by Pope Paul V, who, 26 March 1615, granted to regularly ordained Chinese priests the faculty of using their own language in the liturgy and administrations of the sacraments; this faculty was never used.
+These translations were part of the Jesuit project to introduce a liturgy in the Chinese tongue.
+This plan was approved by Pope Paul V, who, on 26 March 1615, granted to regularly ordained Chinese priests the faculty of using their own language in the liturgy and administrations of the sacraments; this faculty was never used.
 Father Philippe Couplet in 1681 tried to obtain a renewal of it from Rome, but was not successful.